-I spend at least half my work time learning—that is, expanding my knowledge and understanding of current trends in the fields of ecommerce, usability and security.
+I spend at least half my work time learning—that is, expanding my knowledge and understanding of current trends.
 Most of my learning takes place online or in-person.
-I’ll admit, the number of business books I read is limited, mostly because I see reading time as relaxation time, and for that, I delve into fiction.

-I received Guy Kawasaki’s latest book, Enchantment, as I was wrapping up work on my own recently published commerce manual.
-I was put on the list* to receive a review copy, and when the release date (March 8th) passed me by I felt quite guilty.
-Fortunately I was heading to California on the 9th for the annual Miva Merchant conference, and what better way to pass the time while at 35,000 feet?
+When I received Guy Kawasaki’s 2011 book, Enchantment, as I was wrapping up work on the second edition to The Official Guide to Miva Merchant (2011 – out of print).
+I was put on the list to receive a review copy, and when the release date passed me by I felt quite guilty.
+Fortunately I was heading to California for the annual Miva Merchant conference, and what better way to pass the time while at 35,000 feet?

-I’ll admit, when Guy announced the title of his new book, I wasn’t impressed.
-The word enchantment, to me, had little to do with business in our busy world today.
-When he revealed the butterfly cover, my concerns grew—all I could wonder was, How is he going to push this book to the masses with a weak title and “pretty” cover?
-Despite the fact he’d already explained the basic concept of enchantment (in the sense of his message), it was still a turn off.
+I’ll admit, when Guy announced the title of his then latest book, I wasn’t impressed.
+The word enchantment, to me, had little to do with business in a hectic world.
+When he revealed the butterfly cover, my concerns grew—all I could wonder was, How is he going to push this book to the masses with a weak title and oh-so-pretty cover?
+Despite the fact he’d already explained the basic concept of enchantment, I wasn’t convinced.

-Mid-way through Chapter One I was hooked, primarily because Guy’s writing style is exactly what I hope mine is perceived as… Direct, easy to understand, and sans sugar coating.
+Mid-way through Chapter One I was hooked, primarily because Guy’s writing style is exactly what I hoped mine would someday be… Direct, easy to understand, and sans sugar coating.
 Yes, Guy’s very blunt about key issues, going so far as to say the moral wrongdoers have no right to succeed in business.

 Enchantment is a guide for advancement.
 From teaching us how to smile and give a proper handshake, to lessons on leveraging today’s technology, Guy’s directives are not only clear, they make sense.